 Can you talk a little bit about the cannabis Seder?

-I dramatically underestimated how high people.
+I dramatically underestimated how high people were going to be.

 Donnell Alexander (16:22):

-you need to make some tweaks on the cannabis seder but you want to explore this idea.
+You need to make some tweaks on the cannabis Seder, but you want to explore this idea.

-next year at the same table next year at the same table.
+Next year at the same table.

 Donnell Alexander (17:05):

 That’s how the Seder ends by saying that phrase next year in Jerusalem.
 And so that’s why it was funny.

 Okay.
 I’ve been to a Seder, but I don’t remember how it ended.